 A Scantron Card will be given to you at the exam.
 You will be asked 5 questions about each image.
-There will be 5 art works for you to identify by indicating the title of the work, the precise date, the artist if known, the culture (Italian, German, Dutch, Greek, Roman, etc.) and the style (Gothic, Baroque, Romanesque, etc.).
+There will be 5 art works or images for you to identify by being asked questions about such things as the title of the work, the precise date, the artist if known, the culture (Italian, German, Dutch, Greek, Roman, etc.) and the style (Gothic, Baroque, Romanesque, etc.).
 You should also be able to recognize one or two important facts about the work.
-The works will be taken from your textbook Adams, Dr. Soren's books and the website images.
+The works will be taken from Dr. Soren's books, posted Power Points and the website images.
 Only works of art discussed IN DETAIL in class will be used on the Scantron examination.
-You should focus on the images presented in the class review session for the midterm and in the preceptor review given in Centennial Hall before the exam at a time to be announced.
+You should focus on the images presented in the class review session for the midterm and in the preceptor review before the exam at a time to be announced.
 This part of the midterm is worth 50 points.
 CAUTION: the preceptor's sessions are only THEIR opinions and could be wrong.
 You should rely on the preceptor sessions only as a general help but for correctness refer to the in-class review and your textbooks.
 You should double-check preceptor information against your notes to make sure you have the correct information.
 Upon rare occasions, preceptors have give out erroneous information at review sessions.
 You are, however, responsible for the correct information on your exams and quizzes, even if a preceptor tells you something incorrect.
 50 points.

 |A. Ashley Simpson||51.
 Young rapper protege of Snoop Dog with hit Shorty Like Mine|

 |B.Bow Wow||52.
 Sister of Jessica Simpson known for forgetting lyrics of her hits on stage|

 |C. Usher||53.
 OMG rose to top matching the swagger of Kanye's "Power"|

 If you matched these correctly you put A-52, B-51, C-53 and also, probably, you are under 30 years of age and have way too much free time.